dashpes/ProfessionalWebsite/README.md

 - **Canonical URLs** and sitemap generation
 - **Mobile-friendly** and Core Web Vitals optimized

+### **Advanced GitHub Integration**
+- **Real-time Sync** - Webhooks automatically update projects when you push code
+- **Enhanced Language Detection** - Fetches all languages used in each repository
+- **Smart Technology Tagging** - Infers technologies from repo patterns and GitHub topics
+- **Intelligent Caching** - 1-hour cache with automatic invalidation on repo changes
+- **Batch Processing** - Processes repos in batches to respect GitHub API rate limits
+- **Fallback Support** - Graceful degradation if GitHub API is unavailable

 ### **Security Features**
 - **Environment-based secrets** management
 - **JWT authentication** for admin access
+- **Webhook signature verification** for GitHub integration
 - **Input validation** and sanitization
 - **CORS protection** and rate limiting considerations
 - **No sensitive data** in client-side code